-Formerly Junior II Field Experience Block I. The primary field experience block is designed to provide opportunities for candidates to apply course concepts in real primary grade level environments.
+Formerly Junior II Field Experience Block I. The primary field experience block is designed to provide opportunities for candidates to apply course concepts in real kindergarten to grade 2 environments.
 The field experiences relate to current professional education coursework, as well as national, state, and institutional standards.
 Required activities and assignments provide candidates with the opportunity to connect theory and practice and prepare candidates for daily classroom responsibilities.
+45 field experience hours are required for successful completion of the course.